-The Plan Amendment will help achieve several of the goals and objectives of the City in the Project Area including creating new affordable and market-rate housing; furthering economic development through local job creation; providing open space; fostering cultural and educational, opportunities; improving the physical environment; and facilitating development of commercial uses and infrastructure.
-The Agency is preparing the Plan Amendment for consideration by the San Francisco Redevelopment Commission and the Board of Supervisors of the City and County of San Francisco (Board) in the spring of 2010.
+The proposed Plan Amendment will help achieve several of the City's goals and objectives in the Project Area, including creating new affordable and market-rate housing; furthering economic development through local job creation; providing open space; fostering cultural and educational opportunities; improving the physical environment; and facilitating development of commercial uses and infrastructure.
+The Agency is preparing the Plan Amendment for consideration by the San Francisco Redevelopment Commission and the Board of Supervisors of the City and County of San Francisco (Board of Supervisors) in the summer of 2010.